-Figure 8 shows the effects of incorrect cement plug placement.
+Figure 8 shows the effects of incorrect balanced cement plug placement.
 No diverter tool is used.
 The jetting action of the cement coming out of the end of the pipe breaks the viscous pill, allowing the cement slurry to sink down the hole.
 The drillpipe is not centralized, so the cement channels as it exits the drill pipe.

 To ensure the correct top of cement (TOC) in an open hole (especially if the open hole size is unknown), it is common practice to spot extra cement in the hole.

 The drill pipe is run in hole to the desired top of the cement, and the excess slurry is reverse circulated out.
 Reverse circulation is preferred rather than conventional circulation bottoms-up because it is faster and safer.
-Bottoms-up circulation takes longer, and the slurry might set.
+Bottom-up circulation takes longer, and the slurry might set.
 If it is not completely circulated out, the drill pipe can get stuck.

 One important point to consider is fracture pressure safety limits; reverse circulating tends to apply more pressure directly onto the formation than does direction circulation because the friction pressure is at the top and inside the drill pipe in the second case (Fig. 9).